 “I believe I was appointed to this.
 I had no say in this at all.
 Someone up high is calling the shots and gave me this job.
 I feel like I am one of them, and I, too, will be buried here.”

 If one thing’s for certain, I will never forget farmer Joe, and I hope his story is never, ever lost.

 Visiting Jerpoint Park

 - Jerpoint Park, located two miles from Thomastown, is immersive travel at its best.
-Joe shows visitors around his land and provides a detailed historical background to the area.
+Joe shows visitors around his land and provides a detailed historical background of the area.
 Following the tour, his wife Maeve serves up tea and fresh scones with clotted cream and jam in their beautiful family home.

 - In the future, Jerpoint Park will become a larger archaeological site as it is slowly uncovered.
-For now, it remains a mysterious, yet treasured find in ‘Ireland’s Ancient East’, accessible to the public as part of the joint co-operation between the private landowners, Joe and Maeve O’Connell, local councils and the Heritage Council of Ireland.
+For now, it remains a mysterious yet treasured find in ‘Ireland’s Ancient East’, accessible to the public as part of the joint cooperation between the private landowners, Joe and Maeve O’Connell, local councils and the Heritage Council of Ireland.

 Seeing More of Ireland’s Ancient East

 - Spending time in Kilkenny?
 READ MORE: Retrace history on the Kilkenny Medieval Mile in what was Ireland’s first medieval capital.

 - Wander through 5,000 years of history in Ireland’s Ancient East.
 I explored the southeast region in conjunction with Ireland Tourism and iAmbassador as part of a campaign to bring the country’s centuries-old history to life.